MagnumOpuses/af-connect-outbox/README.md

 }
 ```

-2. `\envelop?sessionToken={sessionToken}` GET API for getting the value that is stored against the token.
+2. `/envelop?sessionToken={sessionToken}` GET API for getting the value that is stored against the token.
 If no value found api will return null.